Bhargavikunapa/ResumeWebpage/README.md

 2. In the Profile page, you can download my resume by clicking on "Download Resume".
 3. You can click on "Bhargavi Kunapareddy" logo on the header to navigate to home page.

-# You can get a preview of my homepage by clicking on the link below:
+# You can get a preview of my homepage using the link below:
 https://htmlpreview.github.io/?https://raw.githubusercontent.com/Bhargavikunapa/ResumeWebpage/master/home.html